PREVIEW: THE GOUGE

 Karen nodded.

 Tommy was getting more than a few steps ahead of Karen now.
-Those damn tight pants were starting to be a problem as she could feel every little twig and branch rubbing against her legs.
+Those damn, tight pants were starting to be a problem.
+She could feel every little twig and branch rubbing against her legs.

 “Are we almost there?”
 Karen called after Tommy.